 Snoopy embarks upon his greatest mission as he and his team take to the skies to pursue their arch-nemesis, while his best pal Charlie Brown begins his own epic quest back home to win the love of his life.

 Charlie Brown, Snoopy, and the whole gang are back in a heartwarming story.
-While Charlie Brown is trying to accomplish something, a new girl with red hair arrives, and Charlie Brown falls in love.
+A new girl with red hair moves in across the street, and Charlie Brown falls in love.
 Now he tries to impress the red haired girl to make her feel like he's a winner, but Charlie Brown just can't do anything right.
-At the same time, Snoopy is writing a love story about a beautiful dog.
+At the same time, Snoopy is writing a love story about his continuing battles with The Red Baron.
 Then Charlie Brown has accomplished something never done before.
 He gets a perfect score on his standardized test, but there has been a mistake.
-Should he tell the truth or get the love of his love to like him?
+Should he tell the truth and risk losing all of his newfound popularity?
 Can Charlie Brown get the girl to love him or will he go back to being a nothing?
 Written by

 See more »

 Aside from the 20th Century Fox logo animation and the Blue Sky Studios logo animation, there are no opening credits after the title is shown.
 See more »

 The Peanuts Movie was a nice trip back to my childhood of enjoying Charlie Brown, Snoopy, and the rest of the gang